 Tobacco use is the leading preventable cause of death in Georgia and is a modifiable risk factor for many chronic diseases, which costs the state more than 11,700 lives per year and nearly $3.2 billion in direct healthcare and indirect costs, such as lost wages.

-Over the last 15 years, adult tobacco use in the state has steadily declined.
+Over the last few years, adult tobacco use in the state has steadily declined.
 However, alternative tobacco use rates have increased, particularly among youth.
 Smokeless tobacco and smoking among pregnant women also remain a significant problem.
 Additionally, low-income, white males in rural areas continue to use tobacco at higher rates than other populations and the Medicaid population remains two to three times more likely to use tobacco than the general population.

 The Georgia Tobacco Use Prevention Program (GTUPP) has the singular mission of eliminating tobacco use and tobacco-related disparities in Georgia by: